 Mice are one of the most commonly found pests in homes all over the UK.
 Even though they are more common in urban areas, it is not unusual to find them in more rural areas as well.
 One of the ways to keep your home safe from mice is to find out how they are entering the home in the first place.
 As the old saying goes- prevention is better than cure.

 Typically, mice will enter the home by finding holes and cracks in the foundations of the building, floors and walls.
 Usually, homeowners are not able to identify these cracks and holes until they notice that their home has already been invaded by mice.
 Despite the fact that they are small, mice have a specific body shape and they are very flexible which means that they have the ability to go through small holes.
 So, many homeowners leave the holes they have noticed because they believe that mice can’t go through them.
-Well, unfortunately they are wrong!
+Unfortunately, they are wrong!

 Another method that mice use to enter our homes is through gaps found in ceilings and windows and through sewer lines.
 If drainage pipes are not sealed in a proper way, mice can enter the home via bathtub drains and sinks.
 There are also many cases when mice use holes found in oven gas lines and plumbing to enter homes.